withastro/adapters/packages/netlify/README.md

 <h1>Hello there, friendly visitor from {city}!</h1>
 ```

-If you're using TypeScript, you can get proper typings by updating your `src/env.d.ts` to use `NetlifyLocals`:
+If you're using TypeScript, you can get proper typings by updating `src/env.d.ts` to use `NetlifyLocals`:

 ```ts
 // src/env.d.ts